"The Talmud Teaches Hatred of Non-Jews"

 The method never changed: pull one sentence out of a long debate, drop who said it and who disagreed, and pretend the whole religion orders Jews to cheat or hurt outsiders.
 (Britannica: Babylonian Talmud (Bavli))

 Today the same lists show up as screenshots on social media.
 They are usually bad translations, fake quotes, or one rabbi's rejected side comment sold as "what all Jews believe."
-(Fordham: Protocols of Zion (historical context))
+(Britannica: Talmud; AP News: Antisemitism hub)

 Timeline